MicrosoftDocs/Viva/Viva/engage/get-started-with-yammer/file-storage.md

 - Files that are attached to an email that is sent to a Microsoft 365 connected Viva Engage group.

  > [!NOTE]
- > Any policies configured on the SharePoint document library take precedent over the v upload admin configuration when a user tries to upload a file in a connected v community.
+ > Any policies configured on the SharePoint document library take precedent over the Viva Engage upload admin configuration when a user tries to upload a file in a connected Viva Engage community.

 Files will continue to be stored in Viva Engage cloud storage in the following instances: